 What ACC doesn’t cover

 Your condition must be caused by an accident.
-Your claim number will be assigned one or more diagnostic codes.
-To qualify for ACC funding the treatment we provide needs to be within the scope of the diagnoses associated with the injury.
+Your claim number will have one or more diagnostic codes.
+To qualify for ACC funding our treatment needs to fit the diagnoses associated with the covered injury.

 Treatment of infertility cannot be covered by ACC unless this is caused/linked to a covered injury.
 Most likely we will need prior approval from ACC to be able to treat you in this kind of situation.

-ACC doesn’t cover degenerative conditions or conditions related to aging such as arthritis.
+ACC doesn’t cover degenerative conditions, illness or conditions related to aging such as arthritis.

 How long does ACC cover an injury?

-If your ACC covered injury happened recently and you had no acupuncture for it:
+If your ACC injury happened recently and you had no acupuncture for it:

-If your covered injury happened less than a year ago, but you already had some treatment from another acupuncturist:
+If your ACC injury happened less than a year ago, but you already had some treatment from another acupuncturist:

 If your ACC covered injury happened more than a year ago:

-We will need to request a prior approval.
+We will need to request a prior approval from ACC.
 This includes submitting an additional information about your injury to the corporation.
 The processing times can vary depending on their workload.